giantswarm/fmt/github/requesting_review.md

 # Requesting review

-This document tires to explain who should be requested for review when crafting a PR.
+This document tries to explain who should be requested for review when crafting a PR.

 ## Default